-- In the beginning, of Perrault's story mother gives a daughter a basket and send her to a grandmother with words: "Do not talk to strangers!"
-The warning about not leaving the path was an addition of Grimms.
+- In the beginning of Perrault's story, the mother gives the daughter a basket and sends her to her grandmother with the words: "Do not talk to strangers!"
+The warning about not leaving the path was an addition by the Grimms.

-- Messages of both fairy tales differ.
-Perrault warns us not to trust strangers and brothers Grimm emphasize how important is to stay on the trail.
+- The messages of both fairy tales differ.
+Perrault warns us not to trust strangers and the Brothers Grimm emphasize how important is to stay on the trail.

 - The content of the basket is not the same in both cases.
 Psychoanalysts were especially excited over a bottle of wine added by William Grimm.
-It supposes to have strong symbolic meaning and we will deal with that view later.
+It is supposed to have a strong symbolic meaning—and we will deal with that later!

 - Perrault's Red Riding Hood takes her clothes off and gets into bed with the wolf.
-Allusions are obvious.
-This version is not appropriate for kids and it really never was intended for a young audience.
-Grimm's Red Cap doesn't do that.
-She just approaches the wolf and gets eaten.
+The implications are obvious.
+This version is not appropriate for kids, and it really never was intended for a young audience in the first place.
+The Grimms' Red Cap doesn't do that: She just approaches the wolf and gets eaten.

-When she gets a hood from her grandmother, we can say the life forces are passing from older (going) to younger (coming) generation.
+When the girl gets a hood from her grandmother, we can say the life forces are passing from older (going) to younger (coming) generation.
 The red color is, of course, the color of life and blood.
 It can be easily associated with menstrual blood.

-The red color of the hood is an invention of Charles Perrault and we should know in the 17th century decent woman would never wear a red hood because red was the color of sin.
-Only ladies with really bad reputation wore red dresses and Perrault's insinuations were obvious.
+The red color of the hood is an invention of Charles Perrault, and we should know that in the 17th century, a decent woman would never wear a red hood because red was the color of sin.
+Only ladies with really bad reputations wore red dresses, and Perrault's insinuations were obvious.